gabrielvieira-tech/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Begin by configuring roles to manage permission groups.
-Go to Admin Panel -> Agents -> Roles and create necessary roles like Supreme Admin.
-Then, set up departments for ticket visibility by navigating to Admin Panel -> Agents -> Departments.
-Create departments such as SysAdmins, Help Desk, and Networking.
-Next, configure teams by going to Admin Panel -> Agents -> Teams.
-Here, you can form teams like Online Banking by pulling agents from different departments.
+Navigate to Admin Panel -> Agents -> Roles and create the necessary roles, such as Supreme Admin.
+Next, set up departments to control ticket visibility by going to Admin Panel -> Agents -> Departments.
+You can edit existing departments—such as renaming Support to Help Desk—or create new ones like SysAdmins and Networking.
+After departments are in place, configure cross-functional teams by visiting Admin Panel -> Agents -> Teams.
+Here, you can create teams like Online Banking by grouping agents from multiple departments.
 <br />

 <p>